telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface.md

 Responses:

-Valid path to the agent:
+Valid path to the agent configuration file:

 ```
 {"success":"true","result" : {"cygnusagent.sinks.mysql-sink.data_model":"dm-by-attribute"}
 ```

-Invalid path to the agent:
+Invalid path to the agent configuration file:

 ```
 {"success":"false","result" : {"File not found in the path received"}
 ```

-Parameter not found in the agent:
+Parameter not found in the agent configuration file:

 ```
 {"success":"false","result" : {"Param 'cygnusagent.sinks.mysql-sink.new_parameter' not found in the agent"}
 ```

-Invalid agent file name:
+Invalid agent configuration file name:

 ```
 {"success":"false","error":"Agent file name must start with 'agent_'."}